Twitter tightens bans on political ads and causes ahead of 2020 U.S. election

 "I wouldn't want to be the Twitter employee who has to make these calls and defend them,” Temple said.
 "Universal healthcare is a cause, but is there a bill related to that?
 Are you talking about the bill or the cause?
 How is that determined?"

-Harvey said on Friday the new policies were not expected to change Twitter's revenue forecast for the fourth quarter.
-Political ad spend for the 2018 U.S. midterm elections on Twitter was less than $3 million, the company has said.
+Harvey said on Friday the new policies were not expected to change Twitter's fourth-quarter revenue forecast.
+Political ad spend for the 2018 U.S. midterm elections on Twitter was less than $3 million, the company reported.

 Critics have said the ban would punish lesser-known candidates taking on well-funded incumbents in local elections.